Moving From NYC to Chicago: Movers, Costs, and Benefits

 • Similar, yet different: Moving to Chicago isn’t like moving to Iowa or Nebraska or something.
 It’s still a big city, with tons of city life and lots to keep you occupied.
 The culture is different, but it’s not going to give you whiplash.

-• Plenty of opportunity: And since Chicago is a big city, that means there’s plenty of work opportunities.
-From finance, to tech, to everything in between, Chicago has jobs for those anyone who’s searching.
+• Plenty of opportunity: And since Chicago is a big city, that means there are plenty of work opportunities.
+From finance to tech, to everything in between, Chicago has jobs for anyone who’s searching.

 • Friendly(ish) locals: Horror stories about the crime aside, there’s a case to be made that folks in Chicago are a lot nicer than New Yorkers.
 We realize that’s not a very high bar, but it’s nice to know you won’t get that New York attitude all the time.